 Money orders may seem preferable to cashier’s checks, since they are often cheaper and available in more locations.
 However, one of the most significant differences between the two is availability of funds.

 While cashier’s checks and money orders both guarantee funds, money orders will typically take a little longer to deposit.
 Generally, with a cashier’s check, a person can expect up to $5,000 within a day.
-However, only $200 may be available within 24 hours after depositing a money order.
+However, with a money order, only $200 may be available within 24 hours after it’s deposited.

 Additionally, if the transaction is over $1,000, it might not make sense to use money orders.
 For example, if someone needs $5,000 in certified funds and the money orders cost $3 each, it would cost $15 in fees.
 Contrast that with a single cashier’s check, where it might just cost $10 in fees.